Zehuayu/Mobile_app_project/README.md

-#Technology
+# Technology

 C#: all code is made base on visual studio 2015.
 I use the senser of GPS in this app, and location is remarked and show in the history page at moment.

-SQLite: I use the SQLite for database, It has a lot of advantages, such as free ,small, local data. all notes can be stored in SQlite with date. dsa
+SQLite: I use the SQLite for database, It has a lot of advantages, such as free ,small, local data. all notes can be stored in SQlite with date

-#Purpose
+# Purpose

 Let user can easily note everything around life.